Table of Contents

 The value of deploying incentive pay plans

-Developing and offering incentive pay plans or programs creates a tangible reason for employees to expend extra effort and change their everyday priorities toward what the organization has determined to be an immediate concern.
+Developing and offering incentive pay plans or programs creates a tangible reason for employees to exert extra effort and shift their everyday priorities toward what the organization has determined is an immediate concern.
 It grabs employees’ attention in ways that can drive substantial advantages, including:

-• Communicate the value of high performance.
-Using these supplemental pay plans reinforces how much the company appreciates the over-achievement of individual (or team) work objectives.
+- Communicate the value of high performance.
+Using these supplemental pay plans reinforces the company's appreciation for overachievement in individual (or team) work objectives.
 They send the message that working diligently to exceed job requirements is so crucial to organizational success that it will share the proceeds of those efforts and results.

 Of equal importance, incentive pay plans can reinforce the company’s culture and corporate values.
 For example, organizations can develop plans aligned with and promote objectives such as a culture of performance, customer success, teamwork, etc.